Sofieasj/Sofieasj/README.md

 ## Hi there 👋

 ### 👨‍💻 About Me
-I'm Sofie, currently studying Applied computer technology at OsloMet - Oslo Metropolitan University, class of 2027.
+I'm Sofie, currently studying Applied Computer Technology at OsloMet - Oslo Metropolitan University, class of 2027.
 I'm curious about technology, and passionate about learning and creating programs that make a difference.
 I'm interested in the development process, backend programming especially, green and efficient code, and universal design and accessibility.